wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

    * Replay

+<a name="Camtasia"></a>

 ## Camtasia Annoyances

 I use Camtasia for Mac for capturing Skype and Hangout video calls.

 The earlier version used to crash a lot after the file grew beyond 2 GB.
+But the 2018 edition is rather stable.

 One annoying flaw still with Camtasia is that I can't freeze frame and extend an image.
 So I have to capture each PowerPoint screen I've animated.
+This is perhaps the most time-consuming flaw.

+This makes me take about one day for each second of video produced using this approach.

-Since Mac screens are a different aspect ratio than YouTube, I have to add an overlay on each frame.
+PROTIP: If you are using a Mac, get a separate monitor of 1900x1080 (Full HD) resolution.
+This has the "16:9" aspect ratio YouTube displays.
+If you capture video or screen images from a Mac screen, you would have annoying blocks on the edges.
+To get full screen HD images, you would have to add an overlay on each frame.

-However, adding narration at specific spots is relatively simple.
+Adding narration at specific spots is relatively simple.

-It takes me about one day for each second of video produced using this approach:
+   PROTIP: To share assets, I <strong>export</strong> and copy to a folder online in Google Drive.
+This is because videos can include

-## Setup
+## Setup software

-1. On a Mac Finder, create a folder in the Camtasia folder within the default "Movies" directory on Macs.
+1. On a Mac Finder, navigate to the Mac's "Movies" directory and into the "Camtasia 2018" folder created by the Camtasia installer.
+Previous versions have their own folder name.
+Camtasia creates a "Temporary Recordings" folder to store its recordings.
-2. Create a PowerPoint or other presentation file.

-   ### Animation with narration

-3. In the PowerPoint Notes section, write down every word I plan to say as I create a diagram or flowchart.

-   PROTIP: Some Mac users prefer using Apple's presentation program, which has superior features.
-However, I prefer Microsoft PowerPoint simply because I may work on the file with others who work on Windows laptops.

-4. Define <strong>animations</strong> in PowerPoint to reveal objects and lines of the diagram in sequence (within PowerPoint).

-   PROTIP: Since the diagram is an introduction, consider beginning with the objective output and work backward.
-The diagram does not need to be the sequence of the actual data flow.

-5. Highlight and bold words where animation appears.

-   Record voice narration as I reveal each part of the diagram.
-   To record sound files, then export in mp3 format:
+   WARNING: File created for each recording, such as "Rec 2-15-2019 2.trec" is not named for sorting by name.

-   ### Install Audacity to record audio
+   ### Install Audacity and mp3 plug-in

 6. I manually download and install <a target="_blank" href="https://www.audacityteam.org/download/">Audacity</a> from FOSSHUB.
    It has no brew.
 So I invoke the .dmg file, drag the icon, etc.